handsontable/handsontable/docs/next/guides/internationalization/layout-direction.md

 To properly display Handsontable's UI and data in LTR languages (such as English, Chinese, or Russian) and RTL languages (such as Arabic, Persian, or Hebrew), you can configure your grid's layout direction.

+We advise to use the RTL direction with a right-to-left language of the user interface.
+You can use a built-in Arabic [language](@/guides/internationalization/language.md) translation, which is right-to-left, or make a custom translation to include any other language.

 By default, Handsontable's layout direction is set automatically, based on on the value of your HTML document's [`dir`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) attribute.

 You can: